By Matt Dinniman · Narrated by Jeff Hays (with Patrick Warburton) · 700 pages pages · July 2, 2023

 Key introductions

-- Syndicate history and galactic politics
+- Syndicate history and galactic politics -- unpacked further in Borant Collapse theory and The 1937 Conspiracy.

-- The AI's refusal to comply with legal orders
+- The AI's refusal to comply with legal orders -- the breaking point of the Council's authority.
+See System AI Awakening.

-- Prepotente's elevation from side character to key player
+- Prepotente's elevation from side character to key player.